 The width of halfwidth kana (U+FF61-U+FF9F) is same as the width of ALchar; the width of the other JAchars is double the width of ALchar.

-The classification process is executed every time a character appears in listing environments.
+This classification process is executed every time a character appears in the lstlisting environment or other environments/commands.